RecList/reclist/README.rst

-An instance of `RecList <https://github.com/jacopotagliabue/reclist/blob/main/reclist/reclist.py>`__ represents a suite of tests for recommender systems: given a dataset (more appropriately, an instance of `RecDataset <https://github.com/jacopotagliabue/reclist/blob/main/reclist/abstractions.py>`__) and a model (more appropriately, an instance of `RecModel <https://github.com/jacopotagliabue/reclist/blob/main/reclist/abstractions.py>`__), it will run the specified tests on the target dataset, using the supplied model.
+An instance of `RecList <https://github.com/jacopotagliabue/reclist/blob/main/reclist/reclist.py>`__ represents a suite of tests for recommender systems: given a dataset (more appropriately, an instance of `RecDataset <https://github.com/jacopotagliabue/reclist/blob/main/reclist/abstractions.py>`__) and a model (an instance of `RecModel <https://github.com/jacopotagliabue/reclist/blob/main/reclist/abstractions.py>`__), it will run the specified tests on the target dataset, using the supplied model.

 For example, the following code instantiates a pre-made suite of tests that contains sensible defaults for a `cart recommendation use case <https://github.com/jacopotagliabue/reclist/blob/main/reclist/reclist.py>`__:

 .. code-block:: python

     rec_list = CoveoCartRecList(
         model=model,
         dataset=coveo_dataset
     )
     # invoke rec_list to run tests
     rec_list(verbose=True)

-Our library pre-packages standard recSys KPIs and important behavioral tests, divided by use cases (check the paper!), but it is built with extensibility in mind: you can re-use tests in new suites, you can re-use suites and extend them with new tests, or you can write new domain-specific suites and tests.
-Any suite must inherit the *RecList* interface, and then declare with Pytonic decorators its tests: in this case, the test re-uses a standard KPI provided in the package:
+Our library pre-packages standard recSys KPIs and important behavioral tests, divided by use cases, but it is built with extensibility in mind: you can re-use tests in new suites, or you can write new domain-specific suites and tests.

+Any suite must inherit the *RecList* interface, and then declare with Pytonic decorators its tests: in this case, the test re-uses a standard function:

 .. code-block:: python